weld/weld-testing/junit5/README.md

 ```

 As you might know, if you want to inject a bean where you would normally not use any qualifier, you can do that using `@Default` qualifier (as shown in the code above).
-This is in accordance with CDI specification, feel free to [read more about it](http://docs.jboss.org/cdi/spec/2.0/cdi-spec.html#builtin_qualifiers).
+This is in accordance with the CDI specification, feel free to [read more about it](https://jakarta.ee/specifications/cdi/3.0/jakarta-cdi-spec-3.0.html#builtin_qualifiers).

-#### Flat Deployment
+### Flat Deployment

 Unlike [Arquillian Weld embedded container](https://github.com/arquillian/arquillian-container-weld), weld-junit has bean archive isolation enabled by default.
-This behaviour can be changed by setting a system property `org.jboss.weld.se.archive.isolation` to `false` or through the `Weld.property()` method.
+This behaviour can be changed by setting the system property `org.jboss.weld.se.archive.isolation` to `false` or through the `Weld.property()` method.
-If set, Weld will use a _"flat"_ deployment structure - all bean classes share the same bean archive and all beans.xml descriptors are automatically merged into one.
+If set to `false`, Weld will use a _"flat"_ deployment structure - all bean classes share the same bean archive and all `beans.xml` descriptors are automatically merged into one.
-Thus alternatives, interceptors and decorators selected/enabled for a bean archive will be enabled for the whole application.
+Thus, alternatives, interceptors, and decorators selected / enabled for a bean archive will be enabled for the whole application.
-Note that this configuration only makes difference if you run with *enabled discovery*; it won't affect your deployment if you use synthetic bean archive.
+Note that this configuration only makes a difference if you run with *enabled discovery*; it won't affect your deployment if you use the synthetic bean archive.

 ## Limitations

-* `@Produces`, `@Disposes`, and `@Observes` don't work in `@Nested` test classes which fail to meet [valid bean](http://docs.jboss.org/cdi/spec/1.2/cdi-spec.html#what_classes_are_beans) requirements due to the lack of a no-arg constructor and Weld ignores them silently.
+* `@Produces`, `@Disposes`, and `@Observes` don't work in `@Nested` test classes which fail to meet [valid bean](https://jakarta.ee/specifications/cdi/3.0/jakarta-cdi-spec-3.0.html#what_classes_are_beans) requirements due to the lack of a no-arg constructor and Weld ignores them silently.
 However, `@Inject` and parameter injection also work with `@Nested` classes.